brycklen/digit-recognizer/README.md

 # Webpage
 The webpage utilizes TensorFlow JS, Bootstrap, and a simple canvas intended for the user to draw a digit.
 Images are converted to tensors that get processed in the backend (main.js).

+**NOTE:** Much of the code has been optimized for easier reading.
+However, some sections may still be unclear for the typical developer passing through